ericjmiller/judah/README.md

 # Codename: Judah
 Supply chain web application with Solidity, React, Web3, and Truffle.
-Currently just for learning.
+Just for learning.

 Install Dependencies and :
 ```sh